Edited by Harris Salat

 I got hooked on Japanese cooking on my first visit there a decade ago, when I discovered a deep culinary world way, way beyond the sushi I was familiar with.
 I've been returning to Japan ever since, visiting tofu makers, soy sauce makers, sake makers, shochu makers, farmers, fishermen, potters and grandmas to learn everything I can about the cuisine.

 My stories about Japanese food culture have appeared in The New York Times, Gourmet, Saveur, Salon, Hemispheres and Islands, among other publications.
-I've also co-written two cookbooks: Japanese Hot Pots with Chef Tadashi Ono of Matsuri restaurant in New York, and Takashi's Noodles with Chef Takashi Yagihashi of Chicago.
+I've also co-written three cookbooks with my friend Chef Tadashi Ono (the dude on the left in the photo).

-Besides writing about Japanese cuisine, I'm cooking it, too -- for a year and half I volunteered in Chef Ono's kitchen a night a week, and this past spring I realized a long-held dream, and spent three months training in restaurant kitchens in Japan, a seminal experience.
+Besides writing about Japanese cuisine, I cooked it, too -- for a year and half I volunteered in Chef Ono's kitchen a night a week, and a decade ago I realized a long-held dream and trained in restaurant kitchens in Japan, a seminal experience.

 Enjoy the Japanese Food Report!